repasuma/mcp-oauth2-aws-cognito/docs/setup-guide.md

    - Check that your AWS CLI has sufficient permissions
    - Look at CloudFormation events for detailed error messages

+5. **Dynamic Client Registration issues**
+   - Check API Gateway logs for registration errors
+   - Verify Lambda functions have proper permissions to create Cognito clients
+   - Make sure DynamoDB table exists and is accessible
+   - If using the auto-client, check console logs for detailed discovery and registration errors

 ## Advanced Configuration